-That’s the heart of the Micro-Battles System.
-There is, in fact, much more to it: We’ve identified 25 core activities that typify how scale insurgents put the system in motion, and we plan to devote future blog posts to a discussion of each one.
+That’s the heart of the Micro-battles System.
+There is, in fact, much more to it.
+We’ve identified a list of the core activities that typify how scale insurgents put the system in motion, and we’ll discuss each one in these blogs (see below).

-But the good news is that there’s a way to walk before you run.
-Commit now to run three micro-battles.
+But the good news is that you can walk before you run.
+Commit to launch three micro-battles now.
 That’s it.
-Agree now to carve out three hours of a monthly executive meeting to review the cycle results of those three battles.
-Mobilize your micro-battle teams to adopt the win-scale model.
-Mobilize your senior team to adopt the lead-learn model.
-(These two blogs provide a detailed day-in-the-life case study of Freddie as he moves through the lead-learn and win-scale cycles).
-Learn through four cycles, and then launch three more micro-battles followed by four more weeks.
+Agree to carve out three hours of a monthly executive meeting to review the cycle results of those three battles.
+Mobilize your micro-battle teams to learn Win-Scale.
+Mobilize your senior leaders to act as the Amplify team.
+Learn through four cycles and then launch three more micro-battles, followed by four more weeks.
 Then six more battles.
 Then 12 more.
 Quickly, you’re more than a year into learning.
-You are finding that your micro-battle reviews take all day.
-You are focusing less on functional reporting and more on marketplace battles.
-You are spending less time as an executive team talking to each other and more time listening to the voice of your customers, the voice of your franchise players.
-You are backing winning Repeatable Models and succeeding in the marketplace.
+You’re finding that your micro-battle reviews take all day.
+You’re focusing less on functional reporting and more on marketplace battles.
+You’re spending less time as an executive team talking to each other and more time listening to the voices of your customers and franchise players.
+You’re backing winning Repeatable Models® and succeeding in the marketplace.
 You’re focused on deep behavioral change.
 You’re on the journey to becoming a scale insurgent.

 Bain Micro-battles System℠ is a service mark of Bain & Company, Inc.

 Founder’s Mentality® is a registered trademark of Bain & Company, Inc.